scds/intro-git/lessons/lesson2.md

 <img alt="clicking on the edit button for note.txt" width="100%" src="../assets/img/lessons/github6.png">

-- Edit the file by adding lines or removing lines of text and commit your changes.
+- Edit the file by adding or removing lines of text, and commit your changes.

 <img alt="editing note.txt file in github interface" width="100%" src="../assets/img/lessons/github7.png">